Clinical trials analyses: ctrdata, a tool for leveraging register data

 Disclaimer

 When using package ctrdata, the registers’ terms and conditions need to be respected and are shown with ctrOpenSearchPagesInBrowser(copyright = TRUE).
-Please cite package ctrdata in any publication as: “Ralf Herold (2025). ctrdata: Retrieve and Analyze Clinical Trials in Public Registers.
-R package version 1.23.0, https://cran.r-project.org/package=ctrdata
+Please cite the package (citation("ctrdata"), style = "text")) in any publication as:

 References